deleurme/firebase-completion/README.md

 # firebase-completion
 Basic bash completion for the firebase utility [firebase](https://github.com/digitalocean/firebase) utility.

-Updated for new `firebase` commands from Google I/O 2016.
+Updated for new `firebase` function commands from version 3.5.

 ## Installation